gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 ```
 In this example, the application router sets the SameSite cookie attribute to None for the JSESSIONID cookie in the responses to the client.

-Note: Currently, only the SameSite cookie value is supported
+Note: Currently, only the SameSite cookie value is supported.
+SameSite = "Strict" is not supported.

 ### Plugins configuration